For 12 years, Nathaniel Hawthorne worked to succeed as a writer in an attic bedroom in a house he called “Castle Dismal.”

 He was paid little and his financial problems increased.
 He wrote to Bridge, telling him he felt helplessly adrift.

 Twice-Told Tales brought him out of his bedroom and into the light.
-The Hawthornes’ neighbor Elizabeth Peabody discovered the stories were written by the younger brother of her childhood friend – Elizabeth Hawthorne.
-Elizabeth Peabody called on the Hawthornes and was thrilled to find Nathaniel was ‘handsomer than Lord Byron.’
+The Hawthornes’ neighbor Elizabeth Peabody discovered the stories were written by the younger brother of Elizabeth Hawthorne, her childhood friend.
+Elizabeth Peabody called on the Hawthornes and was thrilled to find Nathaniel was “handsomer than Lord Byron.”

-Nathaniel Hawthorne returned the visit to the Peabody household, and kept visiting.
+Nathaniel Hawthorne returned the visit to the Peabody household, and he kept visiting.
 Everyone thought he was courting Elizabeth.
-But it was Sophia Peabody who drew him out of his solitude.
+But Sophia Peabody drew him out of his solitude.
 She was pretty, artistic and frail.
 Doctors’ treatments made her an invalid throughout her life.
 She was dosed with calomel, or mercury chloride, which destroyed her central nervous system.
 Throughout most of her life, she was bedridden.

 In 1838, Sophia wrote a letter to her sister saying she didn’t want a husband – partly because of her health.
-She was soon engaged to Nathaniel Hawthorne.
+Soon after, though, she agreed to marry Nathaniel Hawthorne.